Wanadesura/Wanadesura/README.md

  * Profession: Programmer
 * Programming languages that I use: JS, Java, Miranda, C++, C+, C#, Python, Nim

-### I have no idea on what to put here though, so you might as well just contact me.. my discord: _wanadecrypt0r
+### I have no idea on what to put here though, so you might as well just contact me :_) my discord: _wanadecrypt0r
 I love y'all! <33